The Wisdom and Research Behind the 4 Keys to Inner Peace Framework

 Foundational Wisdom

-• Sarah McLean – My contemporary meditation teacher, who established the McLean Meditation Institute.
+- Sarah McLean – I became a certified meditation and mindfulness teacher under the guidance of my contemporary meditation teacher, who established the McLean Meditation Institute.
 She’s known for the SEED (Simple, Easy, Every Day) meditation approach, which cultivates focus, mindfulness, body awareness, and heart-centred wisdom.

 These teachings remind us that we can’t always change what’s happening around us — but we can change what’s happening within us.
 Self-regulation shifts us from survival to presence, restoring the calm clarity that allows life to flow again.